mikea/jquantlib/jquantlib/README.txt

 This README is always under construction.

+The main source of information is our wiki at http://wiki.jquantlib.org/

 Once JQuantLib is written in Java and depends on open source tools, most of them also written in Java, these instructions can be applied to any operating system.